obophenotype/cell-ontology/docs/relations_guide.md

 ### ‘expresses’

-Use this to link a cell type to a gene or transcript that defines it:
+Use this to link a cell type to a gene or gene product that defines it:

 For example: